Accelerating De Novo Genome Assembly via Quantum-Assisted Graph Optimization with Bitstring Recovery: Methodology

 \section{Methodology}

-In this section, we describe the methodology for assembling sequencing reads using a hybrid quantum - classical approach.
-Genome assembly graphs are generated from the reads, solved to determine optimal paths, and used to construct contigs, representing partial genome sequences.
-We also discuss the workflow of the quantum algorithm used to solve the graphs (via qiskit pattern framework) and describe the algorithm for the bitstring recovery mechanism to improve optimizer traversal of the solution space.
-The details of each step are presented below.
+This section outlines the workflow of the hybrid quantum-classical methodology for assembling sequencing reads, with detailed procedures described in the Supplementary Methodology (Supplementary File, Section~\ref{supp:method}).
+Genome assembly graphs are generated from sequencing reads, solved to determine optimal paths, and used to construct contigs representing partial genome sequences.
+We also outline the quantum algorithm used for graph resolution and the bitstring recovery mechanism designed to improve optimizer traversal of the solution space.
+An overview of the workflow is shown in Scheme~\ref{sch:workflow}.